 Some of those films smacked us in the face with left-field twists that were designed to set tongues wagging.
 Triggering the deluge of like-for-like productions, the original Friday the 13th pulled the proverbial rug out from under us by subverting expectation, swapping your typical stalk-and-slash villain for a vengeful mum in a knitted sweater.
 Arriving when the sub-genre was still very much in its infancy, the film relied on classic whodunnit suspense for the most part, but its legacy is all in the reveal.
 Years after Pamela had been replaced with indestructible killing machine Jason Voorhees, Friday the 13th Part V: A New Beginning introduced an imposter killer less than a year after Paramount promised to put the series to bed amid a critical and parental backlash.
 Looking back, guilty party Roy Burns is so obviously the killer, thanks in large part to two consecutive vengeful-eyed close-ups in as many seconds, but Paramount’s swerve was so underhanded you couldn’t see it coming as a killer identical to Jason clocked up the usual body count.

-Even as early as 1983, the sheer deluge of generic slashers made it almost impossible to genuinely shock audiences who had grown accustomed to a very strict formula, but there were other, less mainstream exceptions.
-Also known as Nightmare Vacation, 1983’s Sleepaway Camp is a very different animal — different in the sense that it not only relies on its twist, it lives and dies by it to the extent that I probably wouldn’t be writing about it had it whimpered out along the same generic path.
+The sheer deluge of generic slashers saturating the market made it almost impossible to shock audiences who had grown accustomed to a very strict formula, but there were other, less mainstream exceptions.
+Also known as Nightmare Vacation, 1983’s Sleepaway Camp is a very different animal — different in the sense that it not only relies on its twist, it lives and dies by it to the extent that I doubt I’d be writing about it had it whimpered out along that same generic path.
 It’s because of that twist — one of the most shocking and unexpected in all of cinema — that the movie would go on to spawn several increasingly self-aware sequels, achieving the kind of cult status that most low-budget schlock can only dream of.
-So monumental is the movie’s shock reveal it has made an icon out of Felissa Rose, a then teenage actress whose other notable silver screen appearances include super low-budget gore flicks Psycho Sleepover and Aliens vs. A-holes (and no, I hadn’t heard of them either).
+So monumental is the movie’s shock reveal that it has made an icon out of Felissa Rose, a then teenage actress whose other notable silver screen appearances include super low-budget gore flicks Psycho Sleepover and Aliens vs. A-holes (and no, I hadn’t heard of them either).
 In 2022, Rose is a scream queen to rival the best of them, consistently appearing at horror conventions where fans queue to get a selfie with her most famous character, and she owes it all to her primitive debut turn.

 Ironically, Rose auditioned for John Huston’s musical comedy drama Annie just prior to landing the lead in Robert Hiltzik’s cult slasher.
 Not only was Sleepaway Camp a wild departure from what she expected tonally, it cast her somewhat against the grain.
 It was rare for a thirteen year-old girl to land the lead in a sub-genre that relied so heavily on nudity and titillation.
 Unlike the majority of its contemporaries, the film uses a genuine cast of adolescent actors instead of the usual adults-playing-teenagers, so it’s understandably light in that department, but the film’s twist was still a daunting prospect for a child actor who would have to face friends and family following a scene so twisted it involved her switching bodies with a much older boy in order to achieve the desired visual effect.
 “It was definitely strange.
 But I thought it was an interesting twist,” Rose would say.
 “There was a mould made of my face and they put it on some college boy’s body.
 The poor guy had to get drunk so he could get through it… My whole class came to see [the film] with me opening night.
 I think they were probably stunned.
 I don’t remember anyone saying anything about it.
 They just seemed to think it was really cool.”